OrysyaStus/TableauTutorials/Python_Integration/README.md

 We will understand the setup and functionality of TabPy using a working example
 <img src="https://github.com/OrysyaStus/TableauTutorials/blob/master/Python_Integration/Images/TabPy.PNG">
+This dashboard utilizes a deployed function from a Jupyter notebook.
+Changes to the user-inputted parameters allow for real-time predictions.
+The data used for this work is taken from the UC Irvine machine learning repository: https://archive.ics.uci.edu/ml/datasets/Heart+Disease

 ## Tableau Start Page
 <img src="https://github.com/OrysyaStus/TableauTutorials/blob/master/Basics/Images/StartPage.PNG">

+#